t-karasova/grs-retail/tutorials/retail_api_v2_rejoin_user_events_java.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 You have completed the tutorial!
-We encourage you to test writing user events by yourself.
+We encourage you to test rejoining the user events with different combinations.

 <walkthrough-inline-feedback></walkthrough-inline-feedback>